-Set-up relief, recovery centres/one stop shops, that provide the community access to all recovery services for the short, medium or long term.
-These services provide the opportunity for face-to-face information and resources, as well as a central repository for up-to-date local, community and agency specific information, outreach programs, etc.

-Arrange community initiatives, or accommodate and support community-led initiatives, such as:

-- community information forums, or neighbourhood or community meetings which can include congregations of sporting, spiritual, recreational and school groups - community or social events, street/neighbourhood barbeques, memorials, anniversaries - a central website with links to relevant government and non-government service information; establish email networks; and the provision of social media.

-Plan and implement a Community Engagement Strategy, using the following as a basic guide:

-- establish a target audience consider demographics, groups and networks - determine matters to be communicated: what information is needed from the community and what information is needed to be provided to the community - methods of communication consider appropriate methods/mediums for various audiences.

-Establish, or support, community briefings, meetings and information in the recovery context that provide:

-- clarification of the emergency event (Controlling Agency) - advice on services available (recovery agencies) - input into development of management strategies (local government and recovery agencies) - advice to affected individuals on how to manage their own recovery, including the provision of public health information and psychosocial support (local government, specialist advisers, and government agencies such as the Department of Communities).

-Arrange community meetings and recovery information forums, with clear objectives and purpose, which help in providing information, gathering concerns, dispelling rumour, correcting misconceptions, and raising the profile of the recovery effort.
-For public meetings, consider:

-- the patronage, agenda, process of conducting the meeting, speakers, subject matter, complaint process, strategies to deal with, and follow up, concerns or complaints - have representatives from EM disciplines to give information - psychosocial issues - appropriate communication strategies for special needs and vulnerable people and groups.

-Local Operational Recovery Plan Guideline
+Eff ective recovery communication addresses, at a minimum: • the how: community meetings, printed materials, noticeboards, websites, social media, etc. • the who: wide variety of groups, including special needs groups • the what: what has happened, what are the issues, what services/information are available • the where: provide information any place where people spontaneously/normally congregate.
+Se t-up relief, recovery centres/one stop shops, that provide the community access to all recovery rvices for the short, medium or long term.
+These services provide the opportunity for face-to- e information and resources, as well as a central repository for up-to-date local, community d agency specific information, outreach programs, etc. Arr range community initiatives, or accommodate and support community-led initiatives, such as: • community information forums, or neighbourhood or community meetings which can include congregations of sporting, spiritual, recreational and school groups • community or social events, street/neighbourhood barbeques, memorials, anniversaries • a central website with links to relevant government and non-government service informa- tion; establish email networks; and the provision of social media.
+Pla an and implement a Community Engagement Strategy, using the following as a basic guide: • establish a target audience consider demographics, groups and networks • determine matters to be communicated: what information is needed from the community and what information is needed to be provided to the community • methods of communication consider appropriate methods/mediums for various audiences.
+Est tablish, or support, community briefings, meetings and information in the recovery context at provide: • clarification of the emergency event (Controlling Agency) • advice on services available (recovery agencies) • input into development of management strategies (local government and recovery agencies) • advice to affected individuals on how to manage their own recovery, including the provision of public health information and psychosocial support (local government, specialist advisers, and government agencies such as the Department of Communities).
+Arr range community meetings and recovery information forums, with clear objectives and rpose, which help in providing information, gathering concerns, dispelling rumour, correcting sconceptions, and raising the profile of the recovery effort.
+For public meetings, consider: • the patronage, agenda, process of conducting the meeting, speakers, subject matter, complaint process, strategies to deal with, and follow up, concerns or complaints • have representatives from EM disciplines to give information • psychosocial issues appropriate communication strategies for special needs and vulnerable people and groups.

+LOCAL OPERATIONAL

+RECOVERY PLAN GUIDELINE